CodeOTR/astrolex/README.md

 When the application first loads, you will be signed out.
 Create an account using an email and password.
 Once you are signed in, you can use the application.

 # Application Structure
 The main source code for the application lives in the `lib` directory.
-The `lib` directory contains the following subdirectories:
+The `lib` directory contains the following items:
-- app
+- app (directory): Contains feature-agnostic components that are used by the entire application
+- features (directory): Contains feature-specific components that are used by a single feature
+- main.dart (file): The entry point for the application